evkx/evkx.github.io/content/models/audi/q4_e-tron/Q4_40_e-tron/_index.md

 ### Availability & Pricing

 This model had world premiere 14.04.2021 and deliveries started January 2022.
 This models has now been discontined.
+This model has been replaced by [Audi Q4 45 e-tron](/models/audi/q4_e-tron/q4_45_e-tron).